Quart-Addons/quart-wtf/docs/how_to_guides/configuration.rst

     * - ``WTF_CSRF_CHECK_DEFAULT``
       - ``bool``
       - ``True``
-      - When using the CSRF protection extension, this contols whether every view is protected by default.
+      - When using the CSRF protection extension, this controls whether every view is protected by default.
     * - ``WTF_CSRF_SECRET_KEY``
       - ``Any``